-This piece is part of a series about Iranian-backed Shia foreign fighters in Syria and their potential impact on regional security dynamics.
+This piece is part of a series about Iranian-backed Shia foreign fighters and their potential impact on regional security dynamics.

 As Washington is preparing the ground for direct talks with the Taliban to end the 17-year war in Afghanistan and perhaps reduce the U.S. military presence there, it must brace itself for the potential risk of regional powers increasing their presence to fill the power vacuum.
 One of those regional powers, Iran, has provided support to Shia and Sunni Afghan militants for four decades, which offers some insights into Tehran’s long-range strategy.